-The following is a summary of the material terms of the Option Plan, which summary is qualified in its entirety by the full terms of the Option Plan attached as Schedule "B" to this Information Circular.
+The following is a summary of the material terms of the Option Plan.
+Reference should be made to the full text of the Option Plan which is attached hereto as Schedule "B".

 Purpose

 The principal purpose of the stock option plan of the Company (the "Option Plan") is to authorize the grant of options ("Options") to purchase Common Shares to Eligible Persons (as defined below) and thus benefit the Company by enabling it to attract, retain and motivate Eligible Persons by providing such Eligible Persons with the opportunity to acquire, through Options, an increased proprietary interest in the Company.